 Are you hungry for dinner?
 Your final stop on today's walking tour is in the western half of the Japan Center Malls.
 This is where you will find Restaurant Row.
 It's a great place to find several different Japanese restaurants and sample something new.

-From Union Square, take the 2 or the 3 bus to Sutter and Buchanan.
-You can pick both of them up just a block up the hill from Union Square along Sutter Street.
-It takes about 20 minutes to get here and costs $2 per person.
-Once you reach Sutter and Buchanan, walk one block south on Buchanan to the Peace Pagoda Plaza.
+From Union Square, take the 38 bus to Geary and Webster.
+You can pick it up on Union Square at Geary and Stockton Streets.
+It takes about 20 minutes to get here and costs $3 per person.
+Once you reach Geary and Webster, walk half a block back up Geary and then take a left to enter the Japantown Peace Plaza.

-From Fisherman's Wharf, your best bet is to take the 47 bus heading toward Caltrain.
+From Fisherman's Wharf, your best bet is to take the 49 bus heading toward the Mission.
 Pick it anywhere on North Point Street and take it to the corner of Van Ness and Sutter Streets.
-From here, you can walk west five blocks to the plaza (take a left down the hill once you reach Buchanan) or grab the 2 or 3 bus.
-Take either of these buses to Sutter and Buchanan.
-Walk one block south, down the hill to the Peace Plaza Pagoda.
+From here, you can walk west five blocks to the plaza (take a left down the hill once you reach Buchanan).

 If you happen to visit in April, you are in luck!
 This is when the cherry blossoms show their colors.
 It's also time for the annual Cherry Blossom Festival.